 How to waive testing requirements

-an application form and
+an application form (signed and dated within three months of applying) and

 the proficiency record.